 - Video Editing Software.
 If you have professional editing skills, you might already be familiar with Final Cut Pro (for Mac devices) or Adobe Premier Pro.
 If not, you can try Camtasia, an easy-to-use, beginner-friendly video editing software.

 - A Green Screen.
-The green screen lets you swap out the background for anything you want – images, videos, graphics, which can be helpful to deliver high-quality learning experience.
+The green screen lets you swap out the background for anything you want – images, videos, and graphics, which can be helpful to deliver a high-quality learning experience.

 In addition to these necessities, ensure that you have a stable internet connection for live classes and other essential tools you might need based on your course structure.